 5. Bond Falls

 The locals refer to Bond Falls as one of the most pictorial falls in the Midwest of Michigan.

 There are six different viewing locations and three platforms, which make great picture spots.

 You will be surrounded by natural beauty during your walk to the falls and will fall in love with the cascading water along the boardwalk.

 Many people enjoy Bond Falls for hiking, photography, enjoying a picnic or simply relaxing and taking in the glorious scenery.

-At 100 feet tall, Douglas Houghton Falls are an impressive sight and are popular amongst the locals and students in Michigan.
+At 100 feet tall, Douglass Houghton Falls are an impressive sight and are popular amongst the locals and students in Michigan.

 A few years back, the landowners had to cut access to part of the trails due to numerous accidents from disintegrating cliff walls.